arendon13/design-patterns-java/README.md

 * It supports to change the internal representation of objects.

 ### Information Source
-Information and ocding example taken from [here](https://www.javatpoint.com/design-patterns-in-java) and [here](https://www.tutorialspoint.com/design_pattern/index.htm)
+Information and coding examples taken from [here](https://www.javatpoint.com/design-patterns-in-java) and [here](https://www.tutorialspoint.com/design_pattern/index.htm)